Causes of the First Intifada: Radicalisation of Palestinian refugees

-By 1987, unemployment rates in the refugee camps in the Gaza Strip had reached 35%, and, according to Ilan Pappé, in those camps, "the average family of five persons made do with a room and a half, usually with an outside toilet and nothing comparable to a madafa, a living-room, an important space for Middle Eastern families and for their relations with their neighbours.
+By 1987, unemployment rates in the refugee camps in the Gaza Strip had reached 35%, and, according to Pappé, in those camps, "the average family of five persons made do with a room and a half, usually with an outside toilet and nothing comparable to a madafa, a living-room, an important space for Middle Eastern families and for their relations with their neighbours.
 The refugees were also the most politicized sector of the society, which probably explains why they had borne the brunt of Israel's collective punishment policy in the two years preceding the uprising.
 The worst of these punitive acts was the sealing off of houses, or rather of refugee huts."
-Aryeh Shalev of the Jaffee Center for Strategic Studies, a former Israeli Brigadier General, wrote that "half of those in the Gaza Strip [refugee] camps lived in subhuman conditions (typically a large extended family residing in a dwelling of 60–70 sq. meters, with no running water, and sewage flowing openly in the streets); of the other half, about two-thirds lived in poor neighborhoods...
+Shalev wrote that "half of those in the Gaza Strip [refugee] camps lived in subhuman conditions (typically a large extended family residing in a dwelling of 60–70 sq. meters, with no running water, and sewage flowing openly in the streets); of the other half, about two-thirds lived in poor neighborhoods...
 Generally speaking, it was the refugees, impelled by their harsh living conditions, who were initially in the forefront of the uprising, especially in the Gaza Strip."
-According to British-Israeli political scientist Ahron Bregman, "in 1973, the Israelis embarked on a programme aimed at rehabilitating the refugees by constructing apartments and providing money to inhabitants to build their own houses.
+According to Bregman, "in 1973, the Israelis embarked on a programme aimed at rehabilitating the refugees by constructing apartments and providing money to inhabitants to build their own houses.
 But this was done at snail's pace and fell short of Palestinians' expectations.
 On the eve of the Intifada, only 8600 families had been moved to new housing, and at this rate it was apparent that the camps would never be dismantled, for it would take about fifty years to build new homes for the other 33,000 families."